 A Budget Rental Truck

-I won’t bore you with the details of planning and loading a moving truck with fragile items, but we figured out a system that worked.
+I won’t bore you with the details of planning and loading a moving truck with fragile items such as pH meters, laboratory glassware, etc., but we figured out a system that worked.
 Even though we packed everything carefully in cardboard boxes with lots of padding, we still didn’t want to take chances as you never know when you have to hit the brakes.
 As Newton’s first law (the law of inertia) says that things in motion stay in motion, the last thing we wanted was for our fragile items to get squished and thus damaged.
 So the packing of the truck was a real art per say.

 I was relieved that Rob said he would drive the loud 16ft Budget truck while I only had to tow a small trailer in our comfortable noise free pickup truck.
 And I had the luxury of the company of the dogs.
 We hit the road a half day behind schedule, but we were on our way.
 We had a list of potential hotel rooms that were dog friendly, and maps on our phones, back up paper maps in case our phones didn’t work, plus a basic knowledge of where we were going.
 We had traveled enough that we figured we could manage any issue that arose.